danielhenrymantilla/higher-kinded-types.rs/book/src/what-are-hkts.md

 From there, we can see that the key component / the keystone allowing for Higher-Kinded APIs to be expressible, is that of the "nested genericity".

-  - In Haskell parlance, we could call them "Arrow-Kinded Types":
+  - In Haskell parlance, we could call these "Arrow-Kinded Types":

       - The kind of `T` in `T : <'_>` would be `'* -> *`.